jasonblais/oss-enterprise/README.md

 # Releasing Open Source

 You want to release something as open source?
 Awesome!
 It's up to you to get it ready, but don't worry, you are never alone.
 Open a [new issue](issues/new?template=new-release.md) to get started.
-[Consider these questions as you start to open source the project.](docs/key-questions-for-choosing-projects.md)
+[Consider these questions as you start to open source the project](docs/key-questions-for-choosing-projects.md), and use this [template CONTRIBUTING.md file](https://github.com/mattermost/desktop/blob/master/CONTRIBUTING.md) to outline the ways an open source community can contribute to your project.

 ## What should be open source?